Chicago Region Trees Initiative

-The Morton Arboretum’s Chicago Region Trees Initiative is a network of partners including community, civic, nonprofit, and green industry organizations and businesses.
+The Morton Arboretum’s Chicago Region Trees Initiative collaborates with a network of partners, including community, civic, nonprofit, and green industry organizations and businesses.

 CRTI has engaged more than 500 partners throughout Illinois, including municipalities, businesses, nonprofit organizations, forest preserves, park districts, private landowners and managers, and other stakeholders.
 Through these collaborations, CRTI works to inspire tree stewards and build municipal capacity and support for trees, with a focus on environmental equity and disadvantaged communities.